John Kennedy (Louisiana politician): 119th Congress (2025–2027)

-On November 6, 2025, Kennedy introduced two bills that would prevent members of the U.S. Congress from getting paid during a government shutdown.
-His proposals came as the then-current shutdown was on track to potentially becoming the longest in U.S. history, leading to federal workers missing out on paychecks.
+On November 6, 2025, Kennedy introduced two bills that would prevent members of Congress from getting paid during a government shutdown.
+His proposals came as the then current shutdown was on track to become the longest in U.S. history, leading to federal workers missing paychecks.
+On May 14, 2026, the Senate unanimously passed Kennedy's resolution to withhold pay from senators during government shutdowns.
+The resolution takes effect after the November 2026 elections.